 Honors and Awards

-• Eleven women's bowlers who have been selected to national teams
+- 12 women's bowlers have been selected to national teams

-Paul Klempa returns for his 19th season as the women’s bowling assistant coach, while his association with the program dates back to 1992.
+Paul Klempa returns for his 20th season as the Nebraska bowling assistant coach, while his association with the program dates back to 1992.
 After a collegiate career in which he earned All-America honors as a senior in 1994, Klempa remained in Lincoln and was hired as the Huskers’ assistant coach in 1997.

-During his tenure as a coach at Nebraska, Klempa has helped guide the Huskers to seven national championships - including back-to-back NCAA titles in 2004 and 2005, while most recently guiding the Huskers to the 2009, 2013, and 2015 NCAA championships.
-Klempa has tutored numerous bowlers who earned All-America honors during their careers and eleven athletes who went on to represent the United States on the national team.
+During his tenure as a coach at Nebraska, Klempa has helped guide the Huskers to seven national championships - including back-to-back NCAA titles in 2004 and 2005, and NCAA championships in 2009, 2013 and most recently, 2015.
+Klempa has tutored numerous bowlers who earned All-America honors during their careers and 12 student-athletes who went on to represent various national teams.